 The accompanying unaudited pro forma consolidated financial statements are presented to reflect the acquisition of Scurlock Permian LLC and certain other pipeline assets (the "Scurlock Acquisition") from Marathon Ashland Petroleum LLC ("MAP") by Plains Scurlock Permian, L.P. ("Plains Scurlock"), a newly formed operating limited partnership of Plains All American Pipeline, L.P. ("PAA").
-The Scurlock Acquisition was consummated on May 12, 1999, and has been accounted for using the purchase method of accounting.
-The pro forma consolidated balance sheet as of March 31, 1999 and the pro forma consolidated statement of income for the three months ended March 31, 1999 are based upon the historical financial statements of PAA, and the Scurlock Permian Businesses ("Scurlock").
+The Scurlock Acquisition has been accounted for using the purchase method of accounting.
+The pro forma consolidated balance sheet as of March 31, 1999 and the pro forma consolidated statement of income for the three months ended March 31, $\dot{1}999$ are based upon the historical financial statements of PAA, and the Scurlock Permian Businesses ("Scurlock").
 The Scurlock financial statements pertain to the business sold to PAA by MAP and represent a carve-out financial statement presentation of a MAP operating unit.
 PAA is a limited partnership formed in the third quarter of 1998, to acquire and operate the midstream crude oil business and assets of Plains Resources Inc. and its wholly owned subsidiaries (the "Plains Midstream Subsidiaries" or the "Predecessor").
 On November 23, 1998, PAA completed the initial public offering and the transactions whereby PAA became the successor to the business of the Predecessor.
 The pro forma consolidated statement of operations for the year ended December 31, 1998, is based on the historical consolidated income statement of PAA (for the period from November 23, 1998 to December 31, 1998), the historical combined income statement of the Predecessor (for the period from January 1, 1998 to November 22, 1998), and the historical statement of operations of Scurlock for the year ended December 31, 1998.
-Certain reclassifications have been made to the historical Scurlock financial statements to conform to PAA's presentation (see pro forma note K).

 The unaudited pro forma consolidated financial statements are not necessarily indicative of the results of the future operations of PAA.
-The unaudited pro forma consolidated financial statements should be read in conjunction with the notes thereto and the historical financial statements of Scurlock, included in Item 7 (a) of this Form 8-K/A. In addition, reference should be made to the historical financial statements of PAA included in Form 10-K for the year ended December 31, 1998, and included in Form 10-Q for the three months ended March 31, 1999, filed with the Securities and Exchange Commission.
+The unaudited pro forma consolidated financial statements should be read in conjunction with the notes thereto and the historical financial statements of Scurlock, included in Item 7 (a) of this Form 8-K. In addition, reference should be made to the historical financial statements of PAA included in Form 10-K for the year ended December 31, 1998, and included in Form 10-Q for the three months ended March 31, 1999, filed with the Securities and Exchange Commission.

-The following unaudited pro forma consolidated financial statements have been prepared as if the Scurlock Acquisition and related transactions had taken place on March 31, 1999, in the case of the pro forma consolidated balance sheet or as of January 1, 1998, in the case of the pro forma consolidated statement of income for the three months ended March 31, 1999, and the pro forma consolidated statement of operations for the year ended December 31, 1998.
+The following unaudited pro forma consolidated financial statements have been prepared as if the Scurlock Acquisition and related transactions had taken place on March 31, 1999, in the case of the pro forma consolidated balance sheet or as of January 1, 1998 in the case of the pro forma consolidated statement of income for the three months ended March 31, 1999, and the pro forma consolidated statement of operations for year ended December 31, 1998.